Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Conclusions

-A limitation of the proposed pipeline is its reliance on ground-truth concept annotations to evaluate clarity.
-However, we argue that such analyses constitute an important first step toward the development of more interpretable architectures.
-Several datasets with ground-truth annotations already exist, enabling principled empirical evaluations in which sparsity can be assessed in a meaningful way, rather than imposed for sparsity’s sake.
-These controlled settings can then serve as a foundation for extending the analysis to more complex datasets and application domains.
-A promising direction for future work is the use of more informative priors, particularly in the Bernoulli-based formulation, where approximate individual or aggregate concept presence scores, often easier to obtain than per-example annotations, can guide sparsification and improve interpretability.

-In this work, we introduced a principled framework for the systematic evaluation of sparsity-aware concept-based methods.
-We proposed two novel amortized formulations for per-example attribute selection based on the $\ell_0$ and $\ell_1$ constraints, and introduced \emph{clarity}, a metric that jointly captures sparsity, precision, and downstream task performance.
-Through extensive experiments on benchmark datasets with attribute-prediction backbones, we showed that sparsity-aware methods can exhibit markedly different behaviors even at comparable accuracy levels, revealing an inherent trade-off between model flexibility, sparsity, and precision.
+In this work, we presented a principled framework for the systematic evaluation of sparsity-aware Concept Bottleneck Models.
+We introduced novel amortized formulations for per-instance attribute selection using $\ell_0$ and $\ell_1$ constraints, alongside \textit{Clarity}: a unified metric that formalizes the critical interplay between sparsity, semantic precision, and downstream performance.
+Our experiments demonstrate that models with near-identical accuracy can exhibit drastically different interpretability profiles, uncovering a fundamental trade-off between architectural \textit{flexibility} and semantic \textit{precision}.
+These findings underscore that accuracy-centric evaluations are insufficient for CBMs; instead, objective diagnostics like \textit{Clarity} are essential for identifying models that provide semantically faithful and trustworthy explanations.